Here we are again Retro Gamers!

 20 classics and an eagerly-awaited sequel – way to go!

-As for the latter, it is listed as Final Fantasy III, but it is the game featuring Terra Branford, one of my favourite Final Fantasy female characters.
+As for the latter, it is listed as Final Fantasy III, but it is the game featuring Terra Branford, one of my favorite Final Fantasy female characters.

 Anyway, these are only a few of the great titles that are available.